VirtualSpaceExplorers/VirtualColony/README.md

  - Seamless tiling texture shader, for centimeter to kilometer detail levels.

-# HDRP Branch Specifications
+# HDRP Branch
-If you don't need WebGL support, and prefer Unity's better looking High Definition Rendering Pipeline (HDRP), the HDRP branch on this server supports that.
-Send HDRP pull requests to [DeadlyMagikarps](https://github.com/DeadlyMagikarps/na-unity-virtual-colony-experimental).
+If you don't need WebGL support, and prefer Unity's better looking High Definition Rendering Pipeline (HDRP), the HDRP version supports that.
+See [https://github.com/VirtualSpaceExplorers/VirtualColonyHDRP](https://github.com/VirtualSpaceExplorers/VirtualColonyHDRP).

 ## Features of the HDRP Branch
+ - Audio
  - HDR skybox on Mars
  - Full "city block" model with farms, larger buildings, and the Mars Tree of Life building.
  - SteamVR input support and teleporting